00xBAD/kali-wordlists/README.md

 This repository was created to host the original Kali Linux wordlists,
 located in `/usr/share/wordlists` on the Kali Linux distro.
-For convenience, I have also included SecList from its original repository.
-(See note)

 ---